raspiblitz/raspiblitz/DietPi/install.md

 `wget https://raw.githubusercontent.com/openoms/HardwareNode/OdroidHC1Debug/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh OdroidHC1Debug openoms`

+password: raspiblitz

 see my output: [sdcard_build_output](sdcard_build_output.html)
 The only fault appears to be with `fail2ban`

-`ssh admin@[IP-OF-YOUR-DROIDBLITZ]`
+`ssh admin@[IP-OF-DROIDBLITZ]`
 password: raspiblitz

 The raspiblitz GUI and setup worked until it needed to get the blockchain data.

+First attempted to connect the HDD of a RaspiBlitz with a powered USB to SATA adapter to the ODorid.
-On the attempt to copy the blockchain from the HDD of a Raspiblitz the ODroid did not mount the 2nd HDD properly.
-It appeared as `sdb` and as `sda` after reboot:
+The ODroid did not mount the 2nd HDD properly: it appeared as `sdb` and as `sda` after reboot:
 ![](after_reboot_with_2nd_HDD.png)

- Copied the blockchain manually on my main computer to the root /bitcoin folder
+So intead just copied the blockchain manually on my main computer to the root /bitcoin folder.
 Reinserted the HDD to the ODroid and booted up

- ssh admin@[IP-OF-YOUR-DROIDBLITZ]
+`ssh admin@[IP-OF-DROIDBLITZ]
 `./60finishHDD.sh`

 got this output here: [initial_setup_output](initial_setup_output.html) and the same when tried again with a rebuilt sdcard.

-Stuck here now:
+Stuck here now (counting up linux time):
 ```
 Failed to connect to bus: No such file or directory
-1548191939
+1548604569
 LND not ready yet ... waiting another 60 seconds.
+If this takes too long (more then 10min total) --> CTRL+c and report Problem
+Failed to connect to bus: No such file or directory
+1548604629
+LND not ready yet ... waiting another 60 seconds.
-If this takes too long (more then 10min total) --&gt; CTRL+c and report Problem
+If this takes too long (more then 10min total) --> CTRL+c and report Problem

 ```